12 tiny little goofs you never noticed in 'I Love Lucy'

-Right away in the first episode, a couple tiny blunders make the screen.
-When Lucy and Ricky dance around the living room of their apartment, we can briefly see the wall dividing the different sets and brief peek into their bedroom.
+Right away in the first episode, a couple of tiny blunders make the screen.
+When Lucy and Ricky dance around the living room of their apartment, we can briefly see the wall dividing the different sets and catch a brief peek into their bedroom.

 2. Candid camera